 TIRR Memorial Hermann has also been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for The Challenge Program at both The Woodlands and Kirby Glen locations.

 The Challenge Program can document amazing success after more than 20 years of treating brain injury survivors.
 The program gathers information on client progress from admission to discharge and beyond.
-Our outcome studies show that, on average, 93 percent of those completing the treatment program met their independence and personal safety goals, decreasing their need for supervision at home and in the community.
-Ninety percent of clients who completed the program met their volunteer or work goals.
-One hundred percent of adolescent clients completing their treatment program met their independence and personal safety goals.
-Eighty percent of adolescents completing the program returned to school.
+Our outcome studies show that, on average, 93% of those completing the treatment program met their independence and personal safety goals, decreasing their need for supervision at home and in the community.
+90% of clients who completed the program met their volunteer or work goals.
+100% of adolescent clients completing their treatment program met their independence and personal safety goals.
+80% of adolescents completing the program returned to school.

 Brain injury touches the entire family, not just one member.
 Family counseling and education are key elements in the client’s success.
 Together, the client, family members and staff review the progress made in the program, home and community.
 Goals are revised according to the individual’s progress and changing life situation.